Say and Play Family

 • Glue dry macaroni – make a collage

 • Scissor work – make sure the thumb stays facing upwards.
-Begin with My First Fiskars and promptly transition to a kids blunt tip.
+Begin with My First Fiskars and promptly transition to a kid’s blunt tip scissors.

 • Standard hole punchers or try challenging shape punchers